lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 shadow_width
 ~~~~~~~~~~~~

-Set the width of the shadow in pixels.
+Set width of the shadow in pixels.
 The value should be >= 0.

 .. raw:: html